 Toggle: English / Spanish

-Karyotyping is a test to examine chromosomes in a sample of cells, which can help identify genetic problems as the cause of a disorder or disease.
-This test can:
+Karyotyping is a test to examine chromosomes in a sample of cells.
+This test can help identify genetic problems as the cause of a disorder or disease.

 - Count the number of chromosomes